thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-MAX-DAILY-TRADES.md

 mapping(uint256 => uint64) lastTxDate;
 ```
 ###### *see [ERC721Handler](../architecture/client/assetHandler/PROTOCOL-NONFUNGIBLE-TOKEN-HANDLER.md)*

+NOTE: When this rule is updated and/or deactivated, the recorded data is cleared.
+When the rule is reactivated or set to a new ruleId, the recorded data will start in its default state.

 ### Events

 - **event AD1467_ProcotolRuleCreated(bytes32 indexed ruleType, uint32 indexed ruleId, bytes32[] extraTags)**